blosavio/trlisp/README.md

             &apos;first-class&apos;?
           </p>
           <p>
-            We probably wouldn&apos;t use it often, but it could be nice tool in the toolbox.
+            We probably wouldn&apos;t use it often, but it could be a nice tool in the toolbox.
 Something akin to writing a Lisp macro when a regular function won&apos;t suffice.
 I can more easily imagine how this particular tree calculus feature might be added to an existing language.
           </p>
         </li>